-Former DEA official now working for Oxycontin maker Purdue Pharma
+Former DEA official now working for OxyContin maker Purdue Pharma

 There is no indication that Ashley's consulting arrangement with Purdue is illegal.

-Ashley said that 3.4 million Americans reported misusing prescription painkillers in 2016, and the scope of the opioid problem "underscores the need for a robust regulatory program that seeks to stop diversion of CPDs [controlled prescription drugs]."
+Ashley said that 3.4 million Americans reported misusing prescription painkillers in 2016, and the scope of the opioid problem "underscores the need for a robust regulatory program that seeks to stop diversion of CPDs."

-The avalanche of legal cases against opioid manufacturers and distributors has been likened to the lawsuits that were faced by the tobacco industry, which ultimately settled in 1998 for $206 billion.
+The avalanche of legal cases against opioid manufacturers and distributors has been likened to the lawsuits the tobacco industry faced, which were settled in 1998 for $206 billion.

 The difference between opioids and tobacco is that patients were told by their doctors to take opioids.
 For tobacco users, tobacco was a personal choice.